Single Pion Production off Free Nucleons: Analysis of Photon, Electron, Pion and Neutrino Induced Processes: Abstract

 \section{Abstract}

-In this paper, I introduce a unified model for single-pion production across photo-, electro-, and neutrino-nucleon interactions, designed to be valid over a broad kinematic range that is crucial for accelerator-based neutrino experiments.
-This model includes vector and axial-vector nucleon transition form factors for all excited nucleons or resonances up to 2 GeV, as well as non-resonant backgrounds, within a meson dominance framework that adheres to QCD principles and ensures unitarity.
-This approach guarantees accurate asymptotic behaviour at high momentum transfer ($Q^2$) and effectively addresses the transition region.
-Additionally, the model employs the Conserved Vector Current (CVC) and Partially Conserved Axial Current (PCAC) relations to provide reliable predictions at very low $Q^2$, tackling challenges encountered by current neutrino experiments.
+I present a unified model for single pion production in photo-, electro-, and neutrino--nucleon interactions that is applicable across the broad kinematic range in the GeV regime relevant to accelerator-based neutrino experiments.
+The model incorporates vector and axial-vector transition form factors for excited nucleon states with masses up to $2~\text{GeV}$, together with non-resonant background contributions, within a meson-dominance framework that respects quantum chromodynamic constraints and preserves unitarity.
+This construction ensures the correct asymptotic behaviour at large momentum transfer ($Q^2$) while providing a consistent description of the resonance and transition regions.
+At very low $Q^2$, the implementation of the Conserved Vector Current and Partially Conserved Axial Current relations leads to reliable predictions and helps address challenges encountered in current neutrino data analyses.

-The unified model facilitates a comprehensive analysis by integrating all available data from electron, photon, pion, and neutrino scattering experiments.
-This integration enables a detailed investigation of nucleon structure within the resonance region and is particularly valuable for probing weak interactions, where neutrino-nucleon data are limited.
-The combined analysis allows for the simultaneous parameterisation and constraint of the model’s free parameters, while quantifying associated uncertainties, thus providing a robust and reliable framework for future neutrino measurements.
+The unified framework enables a global analysis that combines the available electron-, photon-, pion-, and neutrino-scattering data.
+This comprehensive approach allows detailed studies of nucleon structure in the resonance region and provides important constraints on weak interaction form factors, where modern neutrino--nucleon data remain limited.
+By determining all model parameters simultaneously with their correlated uncertainties, the approach establishes a robust, data-driven foundation for precision neutrino interaction modelling in support of next-generation neutrino oscillation measurements.